Player005/multiloader-mod-template/platform_conversions.md

 be loaded when certain conditions are loaded, they, however use a slightly different syntax.

-When enabled, this template will fix that by allowing you to specify conditions like this:
+When enabled, this template will fix that by providing a common syntax that will be automatically mapped to the platform-specific syntax at build time.
 ```json5
 {
   "load_conditions": [